 If you’re looking for a relatively easy hike with incredible views of Hong Kong, then Temple Hill (Tsz Wan Shan) is definitely worth considering!

 From Kowloon Peak to Eagle’s Nest, there are plenty of trails with amazing views of Hong Kong below.
 Of course, the most iconic of them is Lion Rock.
-However, Temple Hill, which is located right next to Lion Rock, offers very similar views, with less crowds, and less climbing!
+However, Temple Hill, which is located between Lion Rock and Tate’s Cairn, offers very similar views, with fewer crowds, and less climbing!

 If this sounds enticing, then read on.